Rock Me Amadeus: Official versions and remixes

-The video for the 1991 remix is a much more sexualized version, starting with the refrain 'sugar sweet', with extra footage spliced throughout, including a similar black carriage riding at night with the driver covered in lights, escorted by police motorcycles, scantily clad girls; in black leather riding outside it, and bright neon fashions inside, resembling earlier-century formal wear.
-A different crowd in a more Mozart-era formal attire was excessively fraternizing at a party.
-This version also contains red line art of Falco, guitar riff clips, and a long car scene driving away at the end, to a saxophone solo over the added refrain.

 Commercial performance

-With "Rock Me Amadeus", Falco became the first German-speaking artist to be credited with a number-one single on both mainstream US pop singles chart, the Billboard Hot 100 and Cash Box Top 100 Singles.
+With "Rock Me Amadeus", Falco became the first German-speaking artist to be credited with a number-one single on both mainstream US pop singles charts, the Billboard Hot 100 and Cash Box Top 100 Singles.
 Prior to Falco, "99 Luftballons" by Nena got to number one on Cash Box, but peaked at number two on the Billboard Hot 100.
 The single hit number one on the Billboard Hot 100 on 29 March 1986.

 In the United Kingdom, where his "Der Kommissar" failed to make the charts, the song hit number one on 10 May 1986, becoming the first single by an Austrian act to achieve this distinction.
 "Vienna Calling" hit number 10 and three subsequent singles briefly charted.

 In Canada, the song reached number one on 1 February 1986.
 (There, "Der Kommissar" had reached number 11 in January 1983, and "Vienna Calling" would hit number 8 in April 1986.)

 "Rock Me Amadeus" would later be ranked number 87 in VH1's 100 Greatest Songs of the 80s and number 44 in VH1's 100 Greatest One-Hit Wonders.

-In The Simpsons' episode A Fish Called Selma, Troy McClure performs this song as part of a Planet of the Apes Musical with the alternated lyrics Dr. Zaius.